captnwalker/Portfolio6/README.md

-# Steve Walker's Portfolio - Updated April 2018
+# Steve Walker's Portfolio - Updated May 2018

-> Showcase of Steve Walker's Projects through April 2018
+> Showcase of Steve Walker's Projects through May 2018

 ## Link to Live Site